 Maintaining a healthy diet is one of the best things you can do to help your oral health.
 Certain foods and drinks can make it easier for your teeth and gums to be attacked by bacteria and cause tooth decay and gum disease.
-On the other hand, some foods can actually help protect your teeth and help with overall oral health.
+On the other hand, some foods can help protect your teeth and help with overall oral health.
 Here is a list of some foods and drinks that can harm our oral health:

 Starchy foods can increase your risk of tooth decay.
 Starchy foods may break apart easily, exposing their sugary content to bacteria in your mouth.
 Starchy foods include potato chips, French fries, cakes, cookies, donuts, and bread.